OpenContributionsProject/opencontributionssite/src/pages/open-source-for-non-developers.md

 ## What is Open Source?

 Open source is software whose source code can be freely viewed and redistributed.

 Unlike products that contain proprietary code, open source code can be viewed by developers worldwide.

 It also allows people to propose changes, which fosters a collaborative working environment.

 ## Why do Products Become Open Source?

 1. To interact with consumers: By making the designs and code open source, consumers have a more direct way to improve the products they enjoy, which in turn can save your company time and effort.
-2. To reach more demographics: Open source products are often freely viewed by many consumers, which can help increase brand awareness.
+2. To reach more demographics: Open source products are often freely viewed by many consumers.
+This can help increase brand awareness.
-3. To build loyalty and trust: Since open source products allow people to see the source code, this creates transparency, which helps build trust between consumers and the product’s creators.
+3. To build loyalty and trust: Since open source products allow people to see the source code.
+This creates transparency, which helps build trust between consumers and the product’s creators.

 ## Why do companies often choose to consume open source?